Professor in the Department of Sociology

 James Moody is the Robert O. Keohane professor of sociology at Duke University.
 He has published extensively in the field of social networks, methods, and social theory.
 His work has focused theoretically on the network foundations of social cohesion and diffusion, with a particular emphasis on building tools and methods for understanding dynamic social networks.
 He has used network models to help understand school racial segregation, adolescent health, disease spread, economic development, and the development of scientific disciplines.
 Moody's work is funded by the National Science Foundation, the National Institutes of Health and the Robert Wood Johnson Foundation and has appeared in top social science, health and medical journals.
 He is winner of INSNA's (International Network for Social Network Analysis) Freeman Award for scholarly contributions to network analysis, founding director of the Duke Network Analysis Center and editor of the on-line Journal of Social Structure.

-[In] Cognitio Veritas: Neural and Cognitive First Principles as Ground Truth for Social Simulation awarded by Virginia Tech (Principal Investigator).
+[In] Cognitio Veritas: Neural and Cognitive First Principles as Ground Truth for Social Simulation awarded by (Principal Investigator).
 2017 to 2021

-Building Better Teams: A Network Analysis Approach awarded by U.S. Army Research Inst. for Behavioral and Social Sciences (Co-Principal Investigator).
+Building Better Teams: A Network Analysis Approach awarded by (Co-Principal Investigator).
 2018 to 2021

 Focused Training in Social Networks and Health awarded by National Institutes of Health (Principal Investigator).
 2015 to 2020

 CC*Data: ImPACT - Infrastructure for Privacy-Assured compuTations awarded by University of North Carolina - Chapel Hill (Senior Investigator).
 2017 to 2020

 Health mPowerment 3.0 awarded by University of Pennsylvania (Investigator).
 2018 to 2020